Weightlifting at the 2018 Commonwealth Games – Women's 53 kg

 The Women's 53 kg weightlifting event at the 2018 Commonwealth Games took place at the Carrara Sports and Leisure Centre on 6 April 2018.
+The weightlifter from India won the gold, with a combined lift of 192 kg.

 Records

 Prior to this competition, the existing world, Commonwealth and Games records were as follows:

 The following record was established during the competition.